Almaty Region: Awards

 On October 28, 1966, Alma-Ata region was awarded by Order of Lenin for its success in increasing the production and procurement of grain, meat, milk and other agricultural products.

 On December 3, 1970, Alma-Ata region was awarded by the second Order of Lenin for the great successes achieved by the working people of the region in fulfilling the five-year plan for the development of industrial and agricultural production.

 Administrative divisions

-The region is administratively divided into seventeen districts and the cities of Konaev, Taldykorgan, and Tekeli.
+The region is administratively divided into seventeen districts and the cities of Konaev, Taldyqorğan, and Tekeli.